jiminhsieh/jekyll-clean-dark/_posts/2017-08-07-Taste-for-Makers-by-Paul-Graham.md

 share: true
 ---

-There is original link of essay - [http://www.paulgraham.com/taste.html](http://www.paulgraham.com/taste.html).
+There is the original link of essay - [http://www.paulgraham.com/taste.html](http://www.paulgraham.com/taste.html).

 > If taste is just personal preference, then everyone's is already perfect.